Mentorship Funding

 Our aim is to provide junior faculty and early-career rehabilitation researchers with mentorship on career advancement from senior scientists and clinicians at Shirley Ryan AbilityLab.
 Mentees wil collaborate with interdisciplinary team members to learn clinical trial and pilot study development, advanced applications of sensors and technology, as well as measurement of outcomes in rehabilitation research.
 Additional guidance will be provided on grant writing and submission, allowing mentees to achieve the objective of developing their own studies and applying for extramural funding.

-The Collaborative Mentorship Funding Program includes financial and educational support through extended teaching and learning.
+The Collaborative Mentorship Program includes educational support through extended teaching and learning.
 One of our affiliated resources is the Center for Education and Career Development at Northwestern University, which will connect our candidates to additional educational tools.
 The mentorship program will use a variety of outlets including virtual meetings, webinars and workshops, and offer opportunities for hands-on-training with site visits to Shirley Ryan AbilityLab.

-Who is Eligible to Apply?
+Who is Eligible

 Body